SIMPATICOProject/SimpaticoTAEServer/README.txt

 		Then you will have a server receiving requests at the "ls_local_server_port" port specified in the "configurations.txt" file.

-	5) [carol] How to run the Syntactic Simplification local server:
+	5) How to run the Syntactic Simplification local server:
+		Navigate to the "syntactic_simplification_server" folder, then run the following command: nohup python Run_TCP_Syntactic_Simplifier_Server.py &
+		Then you will have a server receiving requests at the "ss_local_server_port" port specified in the "configurations.txt" file.

 	6) How to run the main TAE web server: